The conflux of multiple destinies

-This page contains 1277 words, respectively 8032 characters and lasts 4 minutes to read.
+This page contains 1331 Words, respectively 8572 characters and lasts 4 minutes to be read.

 After the Common Reality Fracture was stabilized, MaRa and CosTelor believed they had brought the Multiverse back into a state of delicate harmony.
 But, they knew that every action created reverberations, and the balance they maintained was fragile.
 Each temporal knot, each reconfigured string brought with it new possibilities, and the smallest adjustments in the cosmic fabric could have unsuspected consequences.
 Now, the new vibrations they felt were no longer mere echoes.
 There were calls.